20 Second Timeout is the place to find the best analysis and commentary about the NBA.

 Maybe today's game was a step in the right direction but I fear that there is going to be so much criticism of the officiating that the officials will not have the guts to call things correctly the rest of the way.
 It was disappointing to hear the ABC/ESPN broadcast team buy into all of Houston's nonsense.
 Harden and Paul have been traveling, flopping and whining all season long.
 Kudos to the officiating crew for putting an end to this garbage, and I hope that the rest of the series is officiated the same way, if not better (the officials still missed several Harden offensive fouls and defensive handchecks).

 Kudos also to Golden State, which did not give in to Houston's foolishness by playing gimmicky defenses against Harden such as defenders putting their hands behind their back or standing behind him to deter the step back shot.
-Harden spent most of this season making a mockery of the rule book and I hope that this playoff series will set thing right.
+Harden spent most of this season making a mockery of the rule book and I hope that this playoff series will set things right.

 Labels: , ,